Rob Friedman (baseball analyst): Pitching analyst

-Friedman creates pitching analysis videos and GIFs on Twitter and is a pitching analyst for ESPN Sunday Night Baseball, ESPN College Baseball and Major League Baseball.
+Friedman creates pitching analysis videos and GIFs on Instagram,Twitter, YouTube and TikTok.
+He has been a pitching analyst for ESPN Sunday Night Baseball, Peacock (streaming service), ESPN College Baseball and Major League Baseball.
 An ESPN article previewing the 2019 Major League Baseball (MLB) postseason referred to certain pitchers as "PitchingNinja Bait", meaning: "A pitcher whose pitches are so unrepentantly sexy they are likely to be turned into GIFs by invaluable Twitterer, @pitchingninja."

-During the 2019 season, Friedman also contributed to a weekly segment for "Changeup" on DAZN with Cespedes Family BBQ featuring each week's MLB pitching highlights and also a weekly segment for ESPN Sunday Night Baseball.
+During the 2019 season, he also contributed to a weekly segment for "Changeup" on DAZN with Cespedes Family BBQ featuring each week's MLB pitching highlights and also a weekly segment for ESPN Sunday Night Baseball.

 Friedman's analysis has frequently been used by journalists and media outlets to help visually illustrate the pitches of major league pitchers.
-Additionally, his work has also been credited by Major League and Minor League pitchers in helping them develop and refine their pitches.
-In 2020, Jake Diekman credited Friedman with helping him develop his slider through interactions on Twitter.
-Yu Darvish also credited Friedman with helping improve his slider.
+Additionally, Major League and Minor League pitchers have publicly credited him with helping them develop and refine their pitches.
+In 2020, Jake Diekman said Friedman helped him develop his slider through interactions on Twitter.
+Also, in 2020, at a postgame press conference, Yu Darvish said Friedman helped improve his slider by sharing grips with him.
 Cole Irvin said he learned his cutter from watching Corbin Burnes' interview with Friedman on Friedman's PitchingNinja YouTube Channel.

-Friedman also gave the nickname "Airbender" to Devin Williams' changeup, which was called baseball's most "absurd" pitch.
-Friedman's coverage of Williams was credited with helping Williams win the National League's Rookie of the Year Award.
+Friedman gave the nickname "Airbender" to Devin Williams' changeup, which was called baseball's most "absurd" pitch.
+At the time, some credited Friedman's coverage of Williams with helping him win the National League's Rookie of the Year Award.

 Friedman's pitching analysis style has been described as "combin[ing] the knowledge of someone who studied pitching to help his young son improve with the wonderment of a fan who can’t help but plotz at how major leaguers are capable of manipulating a baseball".